Quick reference (for latest E2B version)

-- You can delete any payload file from the USB drive if it is no longer wanted (tip: in Windows use SHIFT+DEL so it is not just moved to the Recycle Bin).
+- You can delete any payload file from the USB drive when it is no longer wanted (tip: in Windows use SHIFT+DEL so it is not just moved to the Recycle Bin).

 - Run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd to make the payload files contiguous. .imgPTN and most Linux ISO payloads need to be contiguous (usually Windows install ISOs, VHDs and WIM files do not need to be contiguous)